Broadcom Foundation Funder Overview

 Staff

-- Melissa DeGandi - Program Coordinator
+- Melissa DeGandi - Programme Coordinator

 - Carol McDonald - Executive Administrative Assistant

-Leadership Philosophy: Dr. Henry Samueli emphasizes the importance of AI literacy and responsible technology use.
+Leadership Philosophy: Dr. Henry Samueli emphasises the importance of AI literacy and responsible technology use.
 Paula Golden has articulated the foundation's strategic focus on middle school: "We believe middle school is the space where kids will make a turn in the road as independent thinkers.
 They're waking up to their individuality and passions.
 And if we can inspire them to see that whatever they have as a passion is a pathway to a STEM career, it'll drive the choices they make going forward into high school."
 On diversity, Golden stated: "Broadcom Foundation believes that 'if you can't see it, you can't be it.'
 Our partnership with WikiEdu helps to ensure that Wikipedia includes a diverse and inspirational array of STEM heroes and heroines."

 Application Process & Timeline